You wouldn’t rely on such superficial means of judging people based on your first impression, would you?

 First, people often work very hard to make a good first impression on others.
 And yes, this can sometimes mean that we get a false sense of who someone is upon first meeting them.

 Let’s face it, when we go in for a job interview or a sales meeting, we generally try to put our best face forward.
-If someone is very much aware of him or herself and learned how they could possibly be perceived more trustworthy, more reliable, more of “anything,” it’s easier for them to imprint this impression intentionally on you.
+If someone is very much aware of him or herself and learned how they could possibly be perceived as more trustworthy, more reliable, more of “anything,” it’s easier for them to imprint this impression intentionally on you.
 However, the good news is: Someone who fakes their way through a first impression will only find that later they disappoint those that trusted them much more when they realize they have been tricked.

 On the other hand, some people just don’t care – or don’t know better.
 They don’t care what their appearance, behavior, or communication signals to others and that they might send an inconsistent and, therefore, possibly wrong message to the world.
 Or, they just don’t know what message they are sending and that there are ways to showcase their best true self instantly.
 So sometimes it works out for them, and sometimes it doesn’t.
 Sometimes they get the right message across, and sometimes they don’t.
 It makes it difficult for you to instantly grasp the information that is necessary for you to decide if you can trust this person.